HomeTriviaPlantsDragon Blood Tree

 ✓ TRUE

-Its crimson resin, called 'dragon's blood,' was historically prized as a varnish and dye for fine instruments in 16th-century Europe.
+The resin, known as 'dragon's blood,' was historically prized as an ingredient in red varnishes and was applied to fine string instruments in 16th-century Europe.

 6.